GdPaul1234/movie-pipeline/README.md

     - Add `skip_backup: yes` line if the movie file is too big (more than 10 Go).

-3. Process movie (cut, trim, convert movies and move them to the right location) by running the `process_movie` command
+3. Process movie (cut, trim, convert movies, backup and move them to the right location) by running the `process_movie` command

+  > WARNING
+  > The current implementation of `backup_policy_executor` deletes the original file if is identified as a **serie**.
+  > Be sure that you have some kind of recycle bin puts in place in your system, so the deleted file is moved inside it
+  > instead of being definitly deleted.

 ### Archive pipeline